 Migrating your website to another web host is similar to moving your house from one location to other.
 There would be a bit of preparation and work to be done.
 No don’t get scared because you will need to move several parts and that too in a particular order.

-Do you know you can yourself migrate your website to MilesWeb?
-Below are the steps to set up your site on your new hosting service.
+Did you know!
+MilesWeb will do free website migration to reduce your technical burden.
+However. if you want to do it self, below are the steps to set up your site on your new hosting service.
 So, let’s start.

 - Before you begin